maendeleolab/maendeleolab/README.md

 <img src="/images/banner.png" width=200>

-- 💬 Who are we ...
+- 💬 Who are we ...<br>
-	Maendeleo means development and progress in Swahili.
+	Maendeleo means development and progress in Swahili.<br>
 	We are an IT Consulting team focused on network infrastructures.

 - 🔭 We are currently working on ...